sliksans/todo-app/README.md

+## Todo list app

+This is a todo list app created using Firebase and React with Typescript.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).